JRMC-PR/holbertonschool-higher_level_programming/README.md

 - `10-add.py`: A function that adds two numbers and returns the result.
 - `11-pow.py`: A function that calculates the power of a given number.
 - `12-fizzbuzz.py`: A function that prints the numbers from 1 to 100, replacing multiples of 3 with "Fizz", multiples of 5 with "Buzz", and multiples of both with "FizzBuzz".
-- `13-insert_number.c`: A C function that inserts a number into a sorted singly linked list.

 ## python-import_modules